chauff/IN4325/lecturesCoreIR.md

 This lecture covers the basics of IR indexing - an area where it is worthwhile to brush up on your existing data structure knowledge.

 :bangbang: The 2019/2020 lecture slides in PDF format are available [here](slides/coreIR-indexing-2020.pdf).
-The screencasts are split into three parts: [1](https://drive.google.com/open?id=1tUOmaGu3weg7ZxbNN0SnZ_-p0BF8znqd) [2](https://drive.google.com/open?id=1hjgUblyp6QUi_PE8LpREpY6OMpb1MqTZ) [3](https://drive.google.com/open?id=1rckyTc6sLZVcprjeuKL3hf9R87P9Hwq-). *They will remain online for about a week*.

 ### Recommended readings